9 Software Tool Success Stories

 Subscribe: https://www.youtube.com/c/NathanLatkawatchAbstrakt CEO Greg Reffner: Real-time call coaching software...
 Visit them: www.abstrakt.aiSee more of Gr...

-Greg Reffner (from Phoenix, Arizona, USA) started Abstrakt almost 3 years ago.
+Greg Reffner (from Phoenix, Arizona, USA) started Abstrakt over 3 years ago.

 - Greg Reffner is the creator of Conversational Intelligence software who also launched Abstrakt. ai in March 2020, just as the pandemic was causing the entire planet to collapse.